MasoniteFramework/docs/masonite-orm/models.md

 Masonite ORM also comes with a global scope to enable soft deleting for your models.

-Simple inherit the `SoftDeletes` scope:
+Simply inherit the `SoftDeletes` scope:

 ```python
 from masoniteorm.scopes import SoftDeletesMixin